SPAGHETTI MAN

 The mission was simple: from BIAP to south,

-But war has a way of re-routing your mouth.
+But war has a way of re-routing your path.

 We checked our manifest, numbers were fine,